 When the prostate tissue enlarges, it squeezes inward on the urethra causing some or all of the following symptoms:

-Other factors including your general health will be taken into consideration when deciding whether to proceed with the operation.
+Other factors including your general health will be taken into consideration when deciding if surgery is an option.
 Occasionally a test called urodynamics may be recommended if it is thought that something other than prostate enlargement is the cause of your problems with passing urine.

 After surgery, you may or may not experience some of the following symptoms: